mettamatt/code-reasoning/test/prompt-evaluation/README.md

 ### Adding New Core Prompts

 To add new core prompts, edit the `core-prompts.ts` file and add a new entry to the `ALL_PROMPTS` object.

-## Simplified vs. Original System

-This evaluation system is a streamlined version of the original, with these key differences:

-1. **Self-contained:** All functionality is contained within this directory
-2. **Simplified architecture:** Reduced number of files and dependencies
-3. **Focused functionality:** Only includes essential features
-4. **Standalone reports:** Reports include all necessary details without external references
-5. **Improved ease of use:** Simpler CLI interface and more direct workflow

 ## Troubleshooting